MatthiasLHK/CS2101UG/docs/index.md

 #### Un-archiving a module: `unarchivemodule` (David)

-Un-Archives a module in the module list and moves it back into current module list storage.
+Un-archives a module in the module list and moves it back into current module list storage.

 Format: `unarchivemodule INDEX`